LectronPusher/markdown-share-preview/README.md

 1. Compiling Verilog testbenches with simulated and synthesized modules
 2. Running the compiled module + testbench
-3. Debugging in Verdi, our verilog debugging environment
+3. Debugging in Verdi, our Verilog debugging environment

 #### Here's our general workflow: